 Read more in our Guide: Getting a Joint Mortgage When One Applicant Has Bad Credit

 Everyone’s circumstances are different.
 If your situation isn’t straightforward, it’s a good idea to work with a specialist mortgage broker.
-The brokers we work with have seen it all.
+Our Mortgage Experts have seen it all.
 They know the market and have good relationships with lenders.
 They’ll make your application look good and find the right mortgage for you.
 Get started.

 If you’re looking for a Buy to Let mortgage with bad credit, you pose a higher risk to lenders as your outgoings will be higher.
 Most lenders will ask for a deposit of at least 20%, so be prepared to pay this as a minimum.

 There are some specialist lenders who might only ask for 15%, depending on the severity of your previous credit issues.
 You’ll also need to meet their minimum income requirements.

 If you’re buying a second home with bad credit history, most lenders will need a minimum of 25% deposit.
 The same applies if you’re taking out a second charge mortgage and have poor credit.

 We get how it feels when you’re refused a mortgage.
 We have first-hand experience of how your mental health can be affected when you get knocked back.
 We're working hard to spread awareness and tackle the stigma that comes with bad credit issues.
 Life happens.
 There's many reasons why you might fall into bad credit, and while getting a mortgage with a poor credit history can be trickier compared to someone with perfect credit, that doesn't mean it's impossible.

 When applying for a mortgage with bad credit, it's best to speak to a specialist mortgage broker who can assess your unique situation and explain your options.
 Our Mortgage Experts know the market, which lenders are right for you, and how to give your application a good chance of being accepted.
 Get started.